Best Windows 10 gaming laptops for true gamers

 Origin is not a very popular brand outside out of the gaming computer space, so they might not be your first choice – however, what differentiates them is the option for choice.
 Origin lets you pick your laptop specifications, unlike the other options on this.

 You can even customize how the laptop looks and make your own skins and themes for it so it looks exactly as you want it to.
-In the default configuration the specs are nothing fancy – an Intel Core i7 4720HQ with at most 32 GB of RAM and an Nvidia GTX 980M GPU powering a 15,6 inch 1080p display is what $1900 will get you.
+In the default configuration, the specs are nothing fancy – an Intel Core i7 4720HQ with at most 32 GB of RAM and a Nvidia GTX 980M GPU powering a 15,6 inch 1080p display is what $1900 will get you.

 Maingear Pulse 15

 Maingear much like OriginPC is not a famous brand, but it offers you a sleek 15” laptop, that might not be the lightest laptop on the list but it packs a Nvidia GTX 970M and an Intel Core i7 4710M processor.
 Maingear put a focus on cooling so the laptop packs individual fans for the CPU and GPU with separate heat elements.
 It also packs two SSDs in RAID 0 for an insane level of performance and on top of that it comes with a 1 TB hard disk for all your games – you get 3 drives in a laptop, that’s not common to find.

 CyberPower XPLORER XTREME X5